-Social Media Users Statistics in India 2026
+Social Media Users in India (2026 Data)

 In this post, we are shedding light on the social media demographics of India and the globe.

-• India has over 500 million social media users as of 2026.
+• India has over 500 million social media users as of 2026, which makes up 34% of the country’s population.

 • An average Indian spends 2 hours and 44 minutes daily on social media platforms.